 Minimally-Invasive Treatment To Improve Skin Aging and Scarring

 Microneedling is also known as collagen induction therapy (CIT) and percutaneous collagen induction (PCI).
 A handheld, fine needling device is used to create micro-injuries in the skin for the purpose of skin rejuvenation.
 The micro-punctures created in the skin trigger the skin’s natural repair processes, stimulating collagen and elastin production.

-As with most in-office procedures, microneedling will increase your skin’s sensitivity to the sun.
-It is best to schedule microneedling sessions during times when sun exposure will be minimal.
+It is best to schedule microneedling sessions during times when sun exposure will be minimal as microneedling will increase your skin’s sensitivity to the sun.

-When scheduling your procedure, it is important to remember that while you may see results after one session, it is generally recommended that microneedling be completed in a series of 3-5 treatments every 4-6 weeks, followed by a maintenance program.
-The frequency of treatments depends upon the desired effect and needle length used.
+Although you may see results after one session, it is generally recommended that microneedling be completed in a series of 3-5 treatments every 4-6 weeks, followed by a maintenance program.
 Our medical team will work with you to design a treatment plan specifically for your skin.